 Investors may purchase Units through registered investment advisers, certified financial planners or registered broker-dealers who in each case either charge investor accounts ("Fee Accounts") periodic fees for brokerage services, financial planning, investment advisory or asset management services, or provide such services in connection with an investment account for which a comprehensive "wrap fee" charge ("Wrap Fee") is imposed.
 You should consult your financial advisor to determine whether you can benefit from these accounts.
-To purchase Units in these Fee Account CUSIP numbers, if available.
+To purchase Units in these Fee Accounts, your financial advisor must purchase Units designated with one of the Fee Based CUSIP Numbers set forth under "Summary of Essential Information," if available.
 Please contact your financial advisor for more information.
 If Units of the Trust are purchased for a Fee Account and the Units are subject to a Wrap Fee in such Fee Account (i.e., the Trust is "Wrap Fee Eligible") then investors may be eligible to purchase Units of the Trust in these Fee Accounts that are not subject to the transactional sales charge but will be subject to the creation and development fee that is retained by the Sponsor.
-For example, this table illustrates the sales fee you will pay as a percentage of the initial \$10 public offering price per Unit (the percentage will vary with the Unit price).
+For example, this table illustrates the sales charge you will pay as a percentage of the initial \$10 Public Offering Price per Unit (the percentage will vary with the Unit price).

 Initial sales charge 0.00%

-Deferred sales charge.
-0.00%
+Deferred sales charge 0.00%

 Transactional sales charge 0.00%

 Creation and development fee 0.50%

-Total sales charge.
-0.50%
+Total sales charge 0.50%

 This discount applies only during the initial offering period.
 Certain Fee Account investors may be assessed transaction or other fees on the purchase and/or redemption of Units by their broker-dealer or other processing organizations for providing certain transaction or account activities.
-We reserve the right to limit or deny purchases of Units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the Trust.
+We reserve the right to limit or deny purchases of Units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the Trust

 DISTRIBUTION OF UNITS.
 During the initial offering period and thereafter to the extent additional Units continue to be offered by means of this Prospectus, Units will be distributed by the Sponsor at the Public Offering Price.
-The initial offering period is ninety days after each deposit of Securities in the Trust and the Sponsor may extend the initial offering period for successive thirty-day periods.
+The initial offering period is anticipated to be approximately four months and the Sponsor may extend the initial offering period.
 The Sponsor intends to qualify the Units for sale in certain States through dealers who are members of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Sponsor does not register Units for sale in any foreign country.
 This Prospectus does not constitute an offer of Units in any state or country where Units cannot be offered or sold lawfully.
 The Sponsor may reject any order for Units in whole or in part.
 The concessions with respect to Units sold by dealers are as follows:

 Amount of Purchase Dealer Concession

+Less than \$50,000 3.15%

-Less than \$100,000 3.20%
+\$50,000 but less than \$100,000 2.90%

-\$100,000 but less than \$250,000
+\$100,000 but less than \$250,000 2.65%

-\$250,000 but less than \$500,000 2.50%
+\$250,000 but less than \$500,000 2.35%

-\$500,000 but less than \$750,000 2.25%
+\$500,000 but less than \$1,000,000 2.25%

-\$750,000 or greater 1.75%
+\$1,000,000 or greater 1.80%